 What is Business Insurance Coverage?

-Business Insurance Coverage measures how well a UK SME is protected across 8 commercial insurance categories: public liability, professional indemnity, employers liability, cyber insurance, business interruption, contents and equipment, key person cover, and directors and officers.
+Business Insurance Coverage measures how well a US small business is protected across 8 commercial insurance categories: general liability, E&O (errors & omissions), workers' compensation, cyber insurance, business interruption, contents and equipment, key person cover, and directors and officers.
 The score reflects both breadth of cover (how many risks are insured) and adequacy of limits relative to realistic claim scenarios and contract requirements.

 The Formula